Kut Ruea

 Kut Ruea (กุดเรือ) is a tambon (subdistrict) located in the southernmost area of Thung Si Udom district, in Ubon Ratchathani Province, Thailand.
 In 2021, it had a population of 6,612 people.
-Neighbouring subdistricts are (clockwise from the south) Khilek, Kut Salao, Khok Chamrae, Na Kasem, and Kaeng.
+Neighbouring subdistricts are (clockwise from the south) Khilek, Phaibun, Kut Salao, Khok Chamrae, Na Kasem, and Kaeng.

 History

 The tambon was founded in 1985 by incorporating seven settlements in the western part of Kaeng in the Det Udom district.
 Later in 1992, tambon Kut Ruea, together with four other subdistricts, including Thung Thoeng, Na Kasem, Nong Om, and Khok Chamrae, were split off from Det Udom district to create a minor district (king amphoe) called Thung Si Udom.
 However, the inclusion of tambon Thung Thoeng into the new district was undone a year later, on June 1.

 Geography

 The tambon is located in the southern region of the Thung Si Udom district, on the river plains of the Som Creek (ลำซอม), one of the tributaries of the Lam Dom Yai River (ลำโดมใหญ่).